livekit/agents/.changeset/heavy-donkeys-check.md

 "livekit-agents": patch
 ---

-Fix bug in before_tts_cb where AsyncIterable[str] was not being handled correctly.
+Fix bug where if the tts_source was a string but before_tts_cb returned AsyncIterable[str], the transcript would not be synthesized.